AdobeDocs/adobeio-console/plugin-distribution.md

 ![](images/plugin-project-overview.png)

-## Distribute landing page
+## Distribute

-To begin the distribution process, select **Distribute** from the left navigation in order to open the *Distribute* landing page.
+To begin the distribution process, select **Distribute** from the left navigation in order to open the *Distribute* tab.

 ![](images/plugin-distribute-steps.png)

-The *Distribute* landing page includes *Resources* to help you with the distribution process, as well as an overview of the steps required to publish your XD Plugin.
+This tab includes *Resources* to help you with the distribution process, as well as an overview of the steps required to publish your XD Plugin.
 These steps include:

 1. **Gather your files.** Ensure that you have all of the information and files needed for submitting your plugin before beginning the publishing process.
 You are also strongly encouraged to read the [Submission Checklist](https://adobexdplatform.com/plugin-docs/distribution/submission-checklist.html) and follow the [Submission Guidelines](https://adobexdplatform.com/plugin-docs/distribution/how-to-submit-to-plugin-manager.html) to make the process as smooth as possible.
 2. **Create your listing.** During the submission process you will be asked to outline important information about your plugin, including metadata.